Tendering procedures for hearing aids

 Photographer: Anne-Li Engström

 Even though tendering procedures for hearing aids constitute a small part of Amgros' annual turnover, it is important work and has great significance for the wellbeing of this group of people.
-Our task is to ensure high-tech equipment with the best possible quality and scope for about 20 public clinics as well as selected private clinics that service citizens on behalf of the public sector.
+Our task is to ensure high-tech equipment with the best possible quality and scope for about 20 public clinics as well as selected private clinics, most often hearing clinics, that service citizens on behalf of the public sector.

 SUPPLIERS OF HEARING AIDS